Vinit5893/Yolov8_resistor_detection/README.md

 # Yolov8_resistor_detection

-Detect resistors based on custom data set and training model.
+- Detcection of resistor as object using custom data set.

+    I have trained the data set using a set of 4422 images and its corresponding yolo formatted labels.

+    These files can be seen at location